 a contemporary approach to mental health treatment that utilizes Hip-Hop culture as a therapeutic medium.
 Rooted in the social work tradition, HHT is a strengths-based, culturally competent framework focused on fitting the model to the client.
 Although Hip-Hop has always fundamentally been therapeutic, much like the creative process itself, Tyson (1998) was the first to coin the phrase “Hip-Hop therapy” and systematically integrate the culture into a mental health setting.
 In 1996, while working in a residential facility for abused and homeless youth in Miami-Dade county, Tyson (1998) was inspired to incorporate the culture he and his clients identified with into his approach as a social worker.
 Upon witnessing profound results, Tyson decided to formally study the model’s implementation, which would later be expounded upon in his pioneering article in 2002.

 After conducting his initial study in 1997, Tyson presented his model at the 30th Annual Conference of the National Association of Black Social Workers in 1998 (Tyson, 2002).
 Tyson (1998) would also present that year at the 20th Annual Symposium for the Association for the Advancement of Social Work with Groups, which would serve as a guide for Ciardiello’s (2003) innovative implementation of HHT, where the therapeutic act of creating different aspects of the culture was introduced to the literature.
-According to Tyson (2002), the most significant finding of his exploratory study was that most of the youth expressed the desire to create their own songs to share and discuss in group, and Ciardiello (2003) effectively built off of this implication for further research, as have several others since.
+According to Tyson (2002), the most significant finding of his exploratory study was that most of the youth expressed the desire to create their own songs to share and discuss in group, which he would then facilitate.
+Ciardiello (2003) effectively built off of this implication for further research, as have several others since.

 Although Tyson’s (1998) intervention focused specifically on rap music, he emphasized that it “must be understood as one component and within the larger context of the hip hop culture,” which he referred to as the “central mechanism of HHT” (2002, p.
 134).
 Built within his founding model is the understanding that the music is but one artifact of a much larger culture and therefore cannot be analyzed in isolation.
 This is a key distinction that separates HHT from other rap music interventions, such as Elligan’s (2000) contemporary Rap Therapy.